-Clearer labels needed on drugs containing animal productsFebruary 4th, 2014 in Medications /
+Clearer labels needed on drugs containing animal productsFebruary 4, 2014 in Medicine & Health / Medications

 Patients with specific dietary restrictions may be unwittingly taking medicines containing animal products, suggests an article published in BMJ today.